FavourAbraham/Personal-Portfolio/README.md

 - Git & GitHub (for collaboration and version tracking)

 ### **Deployment:**
-- Hosted on Render for live previews
+- Hosted on Render and frontend on netlify

 ---

 ## 📂 **Project Structure**

 ```
-forms
-├── contact.php
+├Portfolio-frontend
 myassets
 ├── CSS
 │   ├── agree.css